Fatcatcreate/Eye2cursor/README.md

 - Blink detection using EAR inspired by Tereza Soukupová & Jan Čech’s paper
 - pyautogui for mouse control
 - OpenCV for video processing
-- scikit-learn for optional smoothing and filtering logic (if used)
+- scikit-learn for optional smoothing and filtering logic
-- matplotlib for visual debugging during development (optional)
+- matplotlib for debugging visualization and EAR plots